 Parents of LGBTQ-IA teens need to stay involved, so they learn what their child’s experience at school is like.
 Moreover, they need to watch for signs of bullying (including cyberbullying) or other discrimination at school.
 In addition, parents can get to know their teen’s friends and romantic partners.
 This will help them offer guidance as their adolescent learns to build strong relationships outside the family.

 Don’t hesitate to ask for help.

-Finally, parents of LGBT teens need to remind their children often that they are unconditionally loved, and they will always be there to support them.
+Finally, parents of LGBTQ teens need to remind their children often that they are unconditionally loved, and they will always be there to support them.
 As with all teenagers, feeling accepted and loved will make a positive impact on their lives, now and into the future.

 Pediatrics.
 2018 May;141(5).

 J Adolesc Health.
 2019 Jan 30.

 Annu Rev Clin Psychol.
 2016 Mar 28; 12: 465–487.

 Journal of GLBT Family Studies.
 14(1–2):130–151.